sankalp1999/Competitive-Programming/Easy_learnt.md

 - Work out the bounds of numbers
 - Do work it out on the paper
 - Try not to take thinking shortcuts and **take breaks**

+5. 1480B Universal Solution 1400 rated
+- Got a bit **overconfident**. **Be humble and solve the question logically**
+- Although, got the logic almost in the second attemp after a WA